-family of curves - a group of soil moisture-density relationships (curves) determined using AASHTO T 99 or T 180, which reveal certain similarities and trends characteristic of the soil type and source.
+soil moisture-density relations - a group of soil moisture-density relations (commonly known as a family of curves) determined using AASHTO T 99 or T 180, which reveal certain similarities and trends characteristic of the soil type and source.

-spine - smooth line extending through the point of maximum density/optimum moisture content of a family of moisture-density curves.
+spine - smooth line extending through the point of maximum density and optimum moisture content of a group of moisture-density curves.

 - 1. Sort the curves by Method (A, B, C, or D of the FOP for T 99/T 180).
-At least three curves are required to develop a family. - 2.
+At least three curves are required per group. - 2.
 Select the highest and lowest maximum dry densities from those selected to assist in determining the desired scale of the subsequent graph. - 3.
 Plot the maximum density and optimum moisture points of the selected curves on the graph. - 4.
-Draw a smooth, "best fit," curved line through the points creating the spine of the family of curves. - 5.
+Draw a smooth, "best fit," curved line through the points creating the spine of the soil moisture-density relations. - 5.
 Remove maximum density and optimum moisture points that were not used to establish the spine. - 6.
-Add the moisture/density curves associated with the points that were used to establish the spine.
-It is not necessary to include the portion of the curves over optimum moisture. - Note 1: Intermediate template curves using slopes similar to those of the original moisture-density curves may be included when maximum density points are more than 2.0 lb/ft apart.
-Template curves are indicated by a dashed line. - 7.
+Add the moisture-density curves associated with the points that were used to establish the spine.
+It is not necessary to include the portion of the curves over optimum moisture. - Note 1-Intermediate curves using slopes similar to those of the original moisture-density curves may be included when maximum density points are more than 2.0 lb/ft3 apart.
+Intermediate curves are indicated by a dashed line. - 7.
 Plot the 80 percent of optimum moisture range when desired: - a.
 Using the optimum moisture of an existing curve, calculate 80 percent of optimum moisture and plot this value on the curve.
-Repeat for each curve in the family. - b.
+Repeat for each curve in the group. - b.
 Draw a smooth, "best fit," curved line connecting the 80 percent of optimum moisture points plotted on the curves that parallel the spine.